 These are just some simple quick tips that could make significant impacts on both, low budget and high budget SEO campaigns – just use them responsibly.

-Miranda Gahrmann’s shares her teams on working remotely:
+Miranda Gahrmann’s shares how to working remotely effectively:

 - When I was working at an agency, we outsourced our activities to a team in India.
 They were directly reporting to me, and I had the authority to determine their roadmap and deliverables.